stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-This problem gets worse with closures.
-Swift privileges single-line closures with both implicit returns _and_ better-inferred return types.
-Extracting associated values from enums requires multiple lines, which leads to more boilerplate and ceremony.
+This challenge increases with closures.
+Swift privileges single-line closures with both implicit returns and better-inferred return types.
+It should not take multiple lines to extract associated value information from enum instances.
+The current technology requires excessive boilerplate and ceremony to access these values.

 ``` swift
 array.filter { result -> Bool in